ZacDSmith/Discord-bot/README.md

     !setuptick sets up channel to host the embed for the ticket The ticket button opens a ticket that only the admins and user can access

+Feel free to contact me on discord if you have any questions.
+    @ cottoncandydaddy